-- 1. Increase coordination and strengthen relationships amongst downtown stakeholder organizations.
-The Chamber will work with Envision on a plan for greater coordination. - 2.
-Determine a central working/meeting location (outside city hall) to meet, collaborate on event planning, and to stay in touch with what each organization is planning or needing some help with. - 3.
+Increase coordination and strengthen relationships amongst downtown stakeholder organizations.
+The Chamber will work with Envision Greater Fond du Lac, a unified organization of former economic development organizations from the area, on a plan for greater coordination.

+- 2. Determine a central working/meeting location (outside city hall) to meet, collaborate on event planning, and to stay in touch with what each organization is planning or needing some help with. - 3.
 Determine how one person from each group/committee/organization/city board attends meetings with each other at the very least once a month or more to start organizing dates, events, volunteers etc. - 4.
-Develop a system of leadership and responsibility among the Community Development Authority, Downtown Promotions, and Chamber of Commerce to ensure completion for evolving activities that require working together such as: business to business initiatives such as cross marketing, entrepreneurial ecosystem (example: Ignite model), more downtown festival/events, clean ups and community initiatives, restoration fund, basic façade work, window displays - 5.
-Increase idea sharing and learning network externally with comparable downtown communities. - A. Continue to identify and learn with peer communities both in state and nationwide (Merrill, Portage, etc...) - B. Develop and maintain community relationships to support regional vitality through the sharing of new ideas in a changing market (Ripon, Beaver Dam, Appleton, Fond du Lac, etc...) - 6.
+Develop a system of leadership and responsibility among the Community Development Authority, Downtown Promotions, the Business Improvement District, and the Chamber of Commerce to ensure completion for evolving activities that require working together such as: business to business initiatives such as cross marketing, entrepreneurial ecosystem (example: Ignite model), more downtown festival/events, clean ups and community initiatives, restoration fund, basic façade work, window displays - 5.
+Increase idea sharing and learning network externally with comparable downtown communities. - A. Continue to identify and learn with peer communities both in state and nationwide (Merrill, Portage, etc...) - B. Develop and maintain community relationships to support regional vitality through the sharing of new ideas in a changing market (Ripon, Beaver Dam, Appleton, Fond du Lac, etc....) - 6.
 Add additional strategies as identified by the Downtown Waupun Stakeholder Team

-#2: ECONOMIC VITALITY.
-Increase Synergy Among Existing Businesses While Pursuing New Downtown Investment
+II.
+Increase Synergy Among Existing Businesses While Pursuing New Downtown Investment (Economic Vitality)

-Chamber can create the space for informal discussion/networking events among existing businesses.
+- Chamber can create the space for informal discussion/networking events among existing businesses.
 Host coffee hours/after-hours events in 2022 to invite conversation.
-Topic recommendations include:

-- A. How well do businesses know what each other sells/serves to public?
-Tell neighbor businesses more about your customers/service/products to help develop cross marketing opportunities and business to business sales - B. Downtown has an opportunity to strengthen it's unique role that would set itself apart from other comparable sized communities; consider proven efforts that address niche segments - 2.
-Use findings from survey results and community conversations to inform decisions for the direction of business retention, expansion, and attraction around the six niche categories: Dining/Entertainment/Food and Beverage; Personal Services; Professional Services; Recreation/fitness; Retail (apparel and accessories); Retail-home improvement - A. Identify ways to strengthen the niches that are recognized: Who is included?
+Topic recommendations include: - A. How well do businesses know what each other sells/serves to public?
+Tell neighbor businesses more about your customers/service/products to help develop cross marketing opportunities and business to business sales - B. Downtown has an opportunity to strengthen its unique role that would set itself apart from other comparable sized communities; consider proven efforts that address niche segments - Use findings from survey results and community conversations to inform decisions for the direction of business retention, expansion, and attraction around the six niche categories: Dining/Entertainment/Food and Beverage; Personal Services; Professional Services; Recreation/fitness; Retail (apparel and accessories); Retail-home improvement - A. Identify ways to strengthen the niches that are recognized: Who is included?
 Why are the businesses located there?
 What are the reasons people come downtown?
-What is Waupun considered to be known for based on current business mix? - B. What additional types of businesses that complement existing niche categories should be engaged? - C. What additional niche segments may emerge over time that can lead to new business development opportunities? - 3.
-Use the business opportunities methodology in Section 8 as a tool for the preliminary assessment of business retention, expansion, and recruitment opportunities. - 4.
+What is Waupun considered to be known for based on current business mix?

+- B. What additional types of businesses that complement existing niche categories should be engaged? - C. What additional niche segments may emerge over time that can lead to new business development opportunities? - 3.
+Use the business opportunities methodology in Section 8 as a tool for the preliminary assessment of business retention, expansion, and recruitment opportunities.
+(See Appendix B for full size version of Downtown Business Mix Comparison of Select Niche Categories Relevant to Waupun.) - 4.
 Add additional strategies as identified by the Downtown Waupun Stakeholder Team

-#3: DESIGN.
-Apply Place-Making Efforts to Improve Aesthetics of the Entire District: to enhance the environment to make it more conducive for social and commercial activities
+III.
+Apply Place-Making Efforts to Improve Aesthetics of the Entire District: to enhance the environment to make it more conducive for social and commercial activities (Design)